-Logs are sent automatically.
+Logs are sent automatically according to the schedule that you set.
 If the log fills before the specified time, it is sent.
 After the log is sent, it is cleared from the modem router memory.
 If the modem router cannot email the log and the log buffer fills, the modem router overwrites the log.